Edgar Jopson: Participation in the constitutional convention

-Proclamation of martial law
+Visit to China and doubts about reformism

 By 1971, NUSP had begun to align more with radical groups, and started echoing, more, the sentiments of National Democratic groups.
 This was further reinforced by a goodwill tour to China which Jopson and other delegates from NUSP had in 1972.
 The socialist movement in China fascinated Jopson, furthermore because the delegation was unable to see the brutal upheaval occurring during the Chinese Cultural Revolution.
 Upon his return from China, he had begun to veer away from reformism and hope from the Constitution Convention, going so far as to say to his fellows in NUSP that perhaps they were wrong in upholding a moderate stance.

+Martial law declared

-On September 21, 1972, several months after his visit to China, Marcos declared Martial Law.
-On the evening of September 22, his sisters climbed up their roof to serve as lookouts for any possibility of military raids though they knew he was not on the government’s list at the time.
+On September 21, 1972, several months after his visit to China, President Ferdinand Marcos declared Martial Law.
+On the evening of September 22, Jopson's sisters climbed up their roof to serve as lookouts for any possibility of military raids though they knew he was not on the government’s list at the time.

+Radical activism

-Membership in the Communist Party
+Deciding to join the Communist Party

 Though several career options were presented to Jopson, he chose to work as a low-level clerk in a prominent labor federation (PAFLU) in Tondo.
 He also turned down several offers from international groups such as the United Nations.

 Rigoberto Tiglao, a member of Kabataang Makabayan, one of the radical groups present during the First Quarter Storm, contacted him after hearing news of his participation in PAFLU after leaving NUSP.
 During a meeting between the two, Jopson disclosed his interest in joining the Communist Party without Tiglao's membership in the party, to which Tiglao responds that he may know someone who can help him.
 Jopson's application into the party was a complicated one because of his prominence as a leader in the moderate movement.
 Though he was welcomed by some members, many remained apprehensive because of his stature as an institution of reformism in the country, with others going so far as to say that his application was merely a ploy to infiltrate the party to retrieve information.
 Tiglao personally handled his application, and after several meetings with Tiglao and other members, he was accepted.